Grants

 Grant committee support will post feedback and/or approval on the forum in your proposal post.

 If approved, you’re all set!
-You’ll then move on to our Post Approval process, which includes communicating with our operations team to complete the required paperwork associated with your grant in compliance with United States Law.
+You’ll then move on to our post-approval process, which includes communicating with our operations team to complete the required paperwork associated with your grant in compliance with United States Law.

 If rejected, it’s not the end of the road.
 We’ll provide feedback on where your proposal was lacking so you can fix it up and re-apply.